Marc-Solution/Mavera/README.md

 # Features

 ### Existing Features

-#### On all pages:
+### All pages contains:

-- A responsive navbar with links to each respective page on the website.
+- A responsive navbar with links to each respective page on the website
 - The company logo in the navbar.
-Clicking the logo returns users to the home page.
+Clicking the logo returns users to the home page
+- A banner image.
+The images are different on each page but they all have a nature theme
 - A Footer on all pages with social media links.
-The links open a new tab in the browser.
+The links open a new tab in the browser

 The navbar is on the top of the page and the footer in the bottom on all pages on the website.

-### Home
+## Home page

-A large image of the products on the home page, just under the navbar.
+Contents of the home page:

+- On the home page ther is a large banner image of deodorant bottles in a forest.
 The purpose is that the user instantly will know that they can find organic natural deodorants on this website.

-Headline and text on home page that describes the products.
+- Headline and text on home page that describes the products.
 The intention is to sell the product.

-Headline and text on home page that describes the ingredients of the product.
+- Headline and text on home page that describes the ingredients of the product.
 The intention with this text is to assure the customer or potential customer that the company only uses 100% natural organic ingredients.
 Also, the purpose is to brand the company as environmentally friendly.

-After the texts comes two customer reviews.
-There is an image of the customer and what they say. ( The code for this section I took from the page whiskey drop that is a Code institute assignment. )
+- Customer reviews section.
+There are two customer reviews.
+Each review has an image of the customer and a text describing their review.
+The code for the customer reviews  section I got  from following the whiskey drop website assignment in the Code institute course.

-### Products
+## Products page

+Contents of the products page:

-Under the navbar there is an image that shows the products.
-Not the same image that's on the home page.
+- Under the navbar there is a banner image of flowers ( smaller than the banner image on the home page ).
+All banner images are images of nature.
+The nature theme reflects the company’s values.

-Efter this there's a headline that says Products.
+- Efter this there's a headline that says Products.
 Then there are 3 bootstrap4 cards with 3 different products.
-Each card has an image of the product and some text.
-There is information about the ingredients of each product.
-At the moment the company only has 3 products.
-It has 3 different deodorants, so 3 bootstrap4 cards is enough.
+Each card has an image of the product and a read more button.
+The button opens up a popup modal with information about the product.
+There is information about the ingredients and benefits of each product.
+At the moment the company only has 3 products, so only  three product cards are needed.

-Then comes a text section with information about which retailers sell the product and the price.
+- A headline saying VISIT OUR SHOP.
+Under the headline is a button that links to the shop page.

+## Shop page

+The shop page was created after talking to my mentor (after the third session for this project).
+That is why there is no wire frame for this page.

+Contents of the shop page:

+- Headline and text describing where to buy the products
+- Link to the company's facebook webshop
+- Link to the company's instagram webshop
+- Retailers section with retailer information
-Efter this comes a thank you note to the customers.
+- A thank you message to the customers

-### About

-About text:
+## About page

+Contents of the about page:

-Text about why this deodorant was created.
+- Text about why this deodorant was created.

-Mission and Vision:
+- Mission and Vision.
+Headline and text about the company’s mission and vision.

-A text about the company values and vision for the future
+- A text about the company values and vision for the future

-Newsletter:
+- Newsletter section.
 A heading and text to get people to sign up for the company's newsletter.
-Under this text there is a button that opens a pop up with a newsletter signup form. ( The newsletter is without backend for the moment )
+Under this text there is a button that opens a modal popup with a newsletter signup form.

-The purposes with the newsletter are:
+#### The purposes with the newsletter are:

 - To give tips about environment friendly living
 - To raise brand awareness